bgraedel/arcos-gui/README.md

 ## Installation

-prior to installing arcos-gui it requires a working R installation with the ARCOS libary github.com/dmattek/ARCOS installed.
+prior to installing arcos-gui a working R installation is required with the ARCOS libary github.com/dmattek/ARCOS installed.

 You can install `arcos-gui` via [pip]: